-Disney employed a team of experts that studied and analized what is the right pink color that would make the grass look greener.
+Disney employed a team of experts who studied and analyzed the right pink color to make the grass look greener.

-The science behing it is a lot of gobbly gook for most of us, but here is a Wikipedia link for you, ubergeeks:
+The science behind it is a lot of gobbly gook for most of us, but here is a Wikipedia link for you, ubergeeks:

-In summary, exposing the color receptors in your eye to a certain color would make other colors look more intense.
+In summary, exposing the color receptors in your eye to a particular color would make other colors look more intense.

-Well, we want to make the color of youir child’s eyes pop.
+Well, we want to make the color of your child’s eyes pop.

-So, here is a little accessory color cheetsheet.
-It does work better for girls, as they can always wear a bow, a flower, etc.
+So, here is a little accessory color cheat-sheet.
+It does work better for girls, as they can always accessorize using a bow, a flower, etc.

-Now, on the flip side, wearing a shirt/scarf/accessory with color tones similar with the color of your child’s eyes also works well in accentuating the eye color.
+Now, on the flip side, wearing a shirt/scarf/accessory with color tones similar to the color of your child’s eyes also works well in accentuating the eye color.